macOS High Sierra vs macOS Sierra Comparison Review

 And the last reason, 32-bit apps will no longer be supported in macOS High Sierra.
 It concerns quite a few apps (ones that don’t have a 64-bit version), but if some of your favorites are 32-bit, you are really out of luck.

 If you are not entirely convinced about switching and yet want your Mac to run better, you can look into more straightforward solutions.
 After all, upgrading your Mac’s OS is a big move, a die-and-reborn type — you cannot predict all possible risks.
 At the same time, most Macs require cleaning and optimization after some months of use, like repairing disk permissions or re-indexing Spotlight search.
 This way, you’ll boost the performance of your current OS.

 How to speed up and optimize your Mac

 Final tips before switching to macOS High Sierra

 - Backup your most important data

-- Remove junk from system folders — CleanMyMac 3 will do it in just minutes
+- Remove junk from system folders — CleanMyMac X will do it in just minutes

 - Delete large & old files to free up drive space

-The latter can be done with CleanMyMac, the most popular Mac cleaning app in the world, that finds 74 GB of junk on an average Mac.
-Check it out — you can download it for free and clean 500 MB of system junk free of charge.
+CleanMyMac, the most famous Mac cleaning app globally, finds 74 GB of junk on an average Mac.
+And check this out it — you can clean 500 MB of system junk free of charge!
+Download it for free.

-Thanks for getting to the bottom of this article.
-Hope it helps, folks.
+Thanks for getting to the bottom of this article, folks.
+I hope it helps.
 Stay tuned!